 Fiction and Science Fiction

 It is a trivial prerequisite to recall that almost nothing shown in a movie or a TV drama is authentic.
-The characters don't exist in reality.
+The characters were conceived by writers.
+They don't exist in reality.
 They are played by actors who, in their real lives, may be individuals contrary to their roles.
-They often appear in sets that only look solid, but are made of plywood and cardboard instead of stone or steel.
-Even expensive movie productions are seldom filmed on location, unless the intended place happens to be near Hollywood or wherever the studio is located.
+They run around in sets that only look authentically solid, but are made of plywood and cardboard instead of stone or steel.
+Even expensive movie productions are customarily not filmed on location, unless the intended place happens to be near Hollywood or wherever the studio is located.
 Very often when a piece of technology is involved, it is only a prop without a function.
-Hardly anything on screen, regardless of where and when it is set, is meant to be watched with all this knowledge in mind which may spoil the fun.
+Hardly anything on screen, regardless of where and when the series or movie is set, is meant to be watched with all this knowledge in mind, because it may spoil the fun.
 The viewer is tacitly requested to suspend disbelief to a certain degree.

 The subject in the following is how we may identify and how we should weigh the criteria for what is implausible, improbable or impossible enough to impair our suspension of disbelief.
-Almost every fiction, as already mentioned, customarily strives to overstate and to put emphasis on the extraordinary.
-There are also TV series of all genres, not only comedy, that are deliberately made without continuity and hence in a way not to be taken too seriously.
+As already mentioned, almost every fiction customarily strives to overstate and to put emphasis on the extraordinary.
+There are also TV series of all genres, not only comedy, that are deliberately made without continuity and hence in a way not to be taken seriously.
 An extreme example is "South Park" where Kenny, with exceptions in more recent episodes, is killed every time.

-But what is the special quality a TV drama or a movie must have in order to appear realistic?
-It seems as if a drama set in our present world and time has a clear advantage in that it apparently shows people, places, things and situations that we are familiar with from our every-day life.
-We should easily be able to unmask it if the depiction were flawed.
-In this sense some critics even go as far as rejecting any kind of science fiction because, in their opinion, it shows an utopian world and, in particular, science and technology that deviates from what they think is correct.
+But what are the qualities a TV drama or a movie must have in order to appear realistic?
+It seems that a drama set in our present world and time has the advantage that it apparently shows people, places, objects and situations that we are familiar with from our every-day life, that appear realistic just because we think we known them.
+In this sense some critics go as far as rejecting any kind of science fiction because, in their opinion, it shows an utopian world and, in particular, science and technology that deviates from what they think is correct.
 Therefore, already the basic setting of science fiction as something that does not exist in our world or time should fall under the category "impossible" in their view.
 They don't manage to suspend disbelief.
 But I think many of them don't really attempt to.
 Moreover, I am surprised that so many laymen out there seem to have the knowledge in physics and engineering that would allow them to recognize fictional technology as unattainable along the lines of "impossible speeds and starships defying gravity".
 Ironically, the share of science fiction fans among real-world scientists and engineers seems to be much higher than among the "ordinary" population.

 Defending science fiction as something to be taken at least as seriously as other fiction, I may throw in countless examples where other genres become unlikely or just silly, beyond the perhaps necessary exaggeration of normal life.
-It is just not plausible that every few weeks in a soap opera someone has a car accident, is arrested or turns out to be related or not to be related to someone else, or that girl friends are cyclically forwarded among the boys (or vice versa).
+It is just not plausible that every few weeks in a soap opera someone has a car accident, is arrested or turns out to be related or not to be related to someone else.
 Not only the storylines on the whole, but also details are often anything but realistic.
 No human being could take so many beatings as action heroes usually do without being knocked unconscious.
 Unlike it would be in reality, movie cars never get stuck when they crash into other cars but they jump over them, and we can take for granted that they go up in flames.
 Computers on TV never have Windows installed but usually a strange hybrid of MacOS and MS-DOS with huge pixelated fonts.
-As soon as a 3.5 inch floppy disk is being inserted into a fictional computer, a program launches automatically and displays well-formatted data without requiring any input.
-Finally, movie modems from the 1990s never allow more than one character per second if the transmission is plain text, but e-mails with recordings of observation cameras can be downloaded in two seconds, with a Hyper-HD resolution that allows to zoom in 800% and still have a sharp picture.
+As soon as a 3.5 inch floppy disk has been inserted into a movie computer, a program launches automatically and displays well-formatted data without requiring any input.
+Finally, movie modems from the 1990s never allow more than one character per second if the transmission is plain text, but recordings of observation cameras can be downloaded in two seconds, with ultra-HD resolution that allows to zoom in 800% and still have a sharp picture.

-The list of common clichés that defy reality could be continued indefinitely, and not a single TV series or movie is free of them.
+The list of common clichés that defy reality could be continued indefinitely.
+No TV series or movie is completely free of them.
 There are many examples of "real-world" fiction that undoubtedly destroy their own credibility.
 Just like the infamous "Bobby Ewing in the shower" reset button.
-Or the most atrocious offense against the laws of physics and common sense in any major movie, the sequence in "Mission Impossible I" with Tom Cruise on the roof of an oddly diesel-powered "TGV" high-speed train which is pursued by a helicopter through the Channel Tunnel with two-way traffic.
+Or the most atrocious offense against the laws of physics and common sense in any major movie: the ludicrous action sequence in "Mission Impossible (1996)" with Tom Cruise on the roof of an oddly diesel-powered "TGV" high-speed train, which is pursued by a helicopter through the Channel Tunnel with two-way traffic.
 Hence the title of the movie, I suppose.
-It was so incredibly asinine, we laughed our asses off in the theater!
-This all demonstrates that even an purportedly "realistic" drama set in our world and time doesn't actually show the real world and often doesn't even try to get the very basics right.
+The sequence was so incredibly daft, we bubbled over with laughter in the theater!
+These examples demonstrate that even an purportedly "realistic" drama set in our world and time doesn't actually show the real world and often doesn't even try to get the very basics right.